The Florida Bar

 In Florida, a divorce is called a “dissolution of marriage.”

 Florida is one of the many states that have abolished fault as a ground for dissolution of marriage.
-The only requirement to dissolve a marriage is for one of the parties to prove that the marriage is “irretrievably broken.”
+The only requirement to dissolve a marriage is for one of the parties to plead and prove that the marriage is “irretrievably broken” or that one party has been adjudicated mentally incapacitated for at last three years prior.
 Either spouse can file for the dissolution of marriage.
-You must prove that a marriage exists, one party has been a Florida resident for six months immediately preceding the filing of the petition, and the marriage is irretrievably broken.
+You must prove that a valid marriage exists, one party has been a Florida resident for six months immediately preceding the filing of the petition, and the marriage is irretrievably broken, or one party has been adjudicated mentally incapacitated.
 The reason for the irretrievable breakdown, however, may be considered under certain limited circumstances in the determination of alimony, equitable distribution of marital assets and debts, and the development of the parenting plan.

 The dissolution of marriage process can be highly emotional and traumatic for couples as well as their children.
 Spouses often do not know their legal rights and obligations.
 Court clerks and judges can answer some basic questions but cannot give legal advice.
 Only an attorney can provide legal advice.
 Statutory requirements and court rules must be strictly followed, or you may lose certain rights permanently.
 The Florida Bar recommends you obtain the services of Florida family law attorney concerning legal questions, which include discussions regarding your rights and responsibilities in a dissolution of marriage.
 A knowledgeable attorney can analyze your unique situation and help you make decisions in your and your children’s best interests.
 Florida Courts also offer self-help information, including forms and instructions to assist self-represented litigants.
 Visit the Office of the State Courts Administrator’s Self Help Information page to learn more.